How to Create a Cryptocurrency - Coindoo

 When launching a cryptocurrency, you first need to define the purpose it will serve.
 Identify a problem or an unmet request on the market and create your cryptocurrency as a solution to that problem.

 It’s important to understand that most cryptocurrencies have no intrinsic value and no governmental institution backing them.
 Their monetary value comes from the people empowering them.
-When it comes to people that invest in crypto, there are at least two kinds: investors and speculators.
+When it comes to people who invest in crypto, there are at least two kinds: crypto investors and speculators.

-• Investors are usually in it for the long run.
-They either buy the coin or token in its ICO stages or buy-in along the way.
+• Investors usually invest in it in the long run.
+They either buy the coin or token in its ICO stages or buy in along the way.
 Investors help raise the value by keeping the currency for extended periods and acquiring products and services.

 • Speculators are those who only buy in and cash out shortly for profit.
 Because of speculation, most of the new altcoins are reduced to dust soon after release.
 Even Bitcoin and other popular altcoins are affected by speculators, especially when their value increases significantly.